jasonyip184/Clustering_SGX_Stocks/README.md

 par(cex=0.9, family="sans")
 plotcluster(cor_matrix, clus$cluster)
 ```
 ![Image]('ss/kmeans_output.jpg')

+The plot shows 9 clusters plotted against the 2 largest Principal Components which explains about 80% of the variability.
 I started with 11 clusters which were the number of industries in our data and decreased it to 9 to reduce visible overlaps in the plot.
 Using the Within-cluster Sum of Square (WSS) and Gap Stat methods, the suggested number of clusters to use is 3 but it will not be much of a use for our interpretation later on.

 ```markdown